SNodeC/snode.c/docs/logging/semantic-migration-06-tls-socket-stream-report.md

 ## Build commands run

-No build was required for this inventory-only report. `git diff --check` was run.
+Compiled validation is now part of this accumulated PR.
+See the 6a and 6b sections for the current build commands and results.

 ## Test commands run

-No tests were required for this inventory-only report because no production or test code was changed.
+Compiled tests are now part of this accumulated PR.
+See the 6a and 6b sections for the current focused/full test commands and results.

 ## ASan result or exact reason not run

-ASan was not run because this PR is report-only and makes no compiled code changes.
+ASan validation is now tracked in the staged migration sections below.

 ## Known follow-ups

-- Start Migration 6a for TLS reader/writer I/O paths.
+- Migration 6b is implemented in this follow-up.
-- Start Migration 6b for TLS handshake/shutdown/OpenSSL error helpers.
+- Migration 6c remains open for TLS VLOG/unclear/SNI-overlap cleanup and final Migration 6 closure.
-- Keep TLS configuration/SNI under `src/net/config/stream/tls` deferred unless a future dedicated migration includes it.
+- Keep TLS configuration/SNI under `src/net/config/stream/tls` deferred unless 6c explicitly accepts a narrow overlap cleanup.

 ## Migration 6a — TLS reader/writer I/O paths